AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 - `group1_body`

 Each section can have only one of a field type.
 For example, Group 1 can only have one `group1_headline` field.

-### Background image

-When designing an ad for Meta, it is important to use a background image complemented by text and a brand logo overlay.
-To guarantee proper scaling of the image, Meta ad templates require specifying an `aspect ratio`.
-In this context, you can provide only one image field.

 ## Template preview